hashicorp/consul/website/content/README.md

 Within the "Explanation" category, we use three different types of pages, each of which has a distinct purpose.

-- Overiew pages provide an introduction to a subject and serve as a central information point.
+- **Index** pages provide lists of links to supporting documentation on a subject.
+[Example: Deploy Consul](https://developer.hashicorp.com/consul/docs/deploy)
-- Index pages provide lists of links to supporting documentation on a subject.
+- **Overview** pages provide an introduction to a subject and serve as a central information point.
+[Example: Expand service network east/west](https://developer.hashicorp.com/consul/docs/east-west)
-- Concept pages provide discursive explanations of Consul's underlying systems and their operations.
+- **Concept** pages provide discursive explanations of Consul's underlying systems and their operations.
+[Example: Consul catalog](https://developer.hashicorp.com/consul/docs/concept/catalog)

 ## Taxonomy